Neil Hamilton (politician): Member of the Senedd

-In the 2016 National Assembly for Wales election, Hamilton ran as UKIP's candidate for Carmarthen East and Dinefwr, receiving 3,474 votes (11.7%).
+In the 2016 National Assembly for Wales election, Hamilton stood as UKIP's candidate for Carmarthen East and Dinefwr, receiving 3,474 votes (11.7%).

 He also stood as the lead candidate in the Mid and West Wales Region, becoming one of seven UKIP candidates to win a seat through the Regional List system.

 On 10 May 2016, UKIP's AMs voted him their leader in the Welsh Assembly, defeating Nathan Gill.
 The UKIP leader, Nigel Farage, criticised the move as an "unjust act of deep ingratitude".
 Hamilton dismissed Farage's criticism as "irrelevant", accused him of "throwing toys out of pram" and referred to him as "the MEP for the South East of England".

 During his first speech in the Welsh Assembly, he was accused of making sexist remarks towards female politicians after referring to Kirsty Williams and Leanne Wood as "concubines" in a "harem".

 In leaked emails, he was accused by UKIP's biggest donor, Arron Banks, of being a "corrupt old Tory".
 Nathan Gill subsequently left the UKIP group in the assembly to sit as an independent, resulting in Neil Hamilton becoming UKIP's Leader in Wales in September 2016.

 Hamilton caused further controversy during a debate on the effects of Brexit in Wales.
 When Eluned Morgan claimed that the economic consequences of Brexit would be hardest for those who could least afford it, Hamilton remarked that "suicide's an option".
 He was instructed by the presiding officer to apologise for the remark.
 Hamilton initially refused, saying, "What is there to apologise for?" and "What was unparliamentary about the remark?"
 He did eventually apologise, saying, "I apologise for whatever remark I am supposed to have made."

 At the 2017 general election, he received 985 votes (2.4%) in Carmarthen East and Dinefwr.